ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/disk-expansion/add-disk.md

 ## Create a physical volume from the new disk

-We need to create a new physical volume for the new device (`sdc`) so that we can use it in LVM:
+We need to create a new physical volume (PV) for the new device (`sdc`) so that we can use it in LVM:

 ```bash
 [root@ssh ~]# pvcreate /dev/sdc